NsikanabasiMike/spaceship_titanic/README.md

 <a id='describe'></a>
 ### File Descriptions

-There is one file and one folder.
-The file __spaceship_titanic__ contains the code for the competition.
+There are three files:spaceship_titanic.zip, result.csv, and spaceship_titanic.ipynb.
+The file __spaceship_titanic.ipynb__ contains the code for the competition.<br>
-Two files are available in the __data__ folder: spaceship_titanic.zip, and result.csv.<br>

-Files
-1. __spaceship_titanic.zip__ contains the following files:
+ __spaceship_titanic.zip__ contains the following files:<br>
-_train.csv_ -  Personal records for about two-thirds (~8700) of the passengers, to be used as training data.
+1. _train.csv_ -  Personal records for about two-thirds (~8700) of the passengers, to be used as training data.
 It contains the following columns:
 - PassengerId - A unique Id for each passenger.
 Each Id takes the form gggg_pp where gggg indicates a group the passenger is travelling with and pp is their number within the group.
 People in a group are often family members, but not always.
 - HomePlanet - The planet the passenger departed from, typically their planet of permanent residence.
 - CryoSleep - Indicates whether the passenger elected to be put into suspended animation for the duration of the voyage.
 Passengers in cryosleep are confined to their cabins.